sdiehl/tiny-2ltt/README.md

 # tiny-2ltt

-A tiny implementation of two-level type theory: a calculus with `<e>` (quote / code) and `~e` (splice) where the type system separates a compile-time meta language from a runtime object language.
+A toy implementation of two-level type theory: a calculus with `<e>` (quote / code) and `~e` (splice) where the type system separates a compile-time meta language from a runtime object language.

-The base type theory is unsurprising (Nat, Bool, arrow, `if`, `let`).
-The interesting part is the `Code A` type constructor and the two staging operators that mediate between the two levels:
+The base type theory is unsurprising (Nat, Bool, arrow, `if`, `let`, ... the MLy usual goodness).
+But the interesting part is the `Code A` type constructor and the two staging operators that mediate between the two levels:

 - if `e : A` at stage 1 then `<e> : Code A` at stage 0
 - if `e : Code A` at stage 0 then `~e : A` at stage 1